mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/index.md

 beta: false
 ---

-This section contains overviews of the feature sets for DKP Essential and DKP Enterprise licenses, as well as how to acquire and consume both licenses.
+This section contains overviews of the feature sets for DKP Essential and DKP Enterprise licenses, and how to acquire and consume both licenses.

 ## Purchase a License